 2. Don’t be bitter about avoiding the glitter!

 Most of the glitter used on wrapping paper and gift cards can’t be recycled.
-Sadly, this means that even the best Waste Warriors will end up with rubbish bags destined for landfill by boxing day.
-Avoid this unnecessary waste by swapping the glittery paper and cards for more natural looking colours (that’s if you haven’t mastered the art of Furoshiki yet).
-If you do end up with glittery cards from loved ones, our top tip is to cut them up and repurpose into handmade cards for next year.
+Sadly, this means that even the best Waste Warriors will end up with rubbish bags destined for landfill by Boxing Day.
+Avoid this unnecessary waste by swapping the glittery paper and cards for more natural alternatives (that’s if you haven’t mastered the art of Furoshiki yet, of course).
+If you do end up with glittery cards from loved ones, our top tip is to cut them up turn them into handmade cards for next year.

 3. Swap things for memories